Online course details

 Personal Development Planning (PDP) is incorporated into this course, enabling you to actively reflect upon your own learning, performance and achievement, as well as plan your personal, educational and career development.
 You will be supported to develop key skills to link PDP with your continuing professional development (CPD) and lifelong learning.

-You will undertake a variety of PDP activities throughout the course, either through your modules or timetabled tutorials and will record your reflections and learning in your portfolio.
-This culminates in, the Professional Skills in Health for Applied Psychology module which incorporates a range of PDP activities.
+You will undertake a variety of PDP activities throughout the course, either through your modules or as part of Personal Academic Tutoring (PAT) sessions.
+This focus on PDP culminates in the Clinical and Professional Skills for Practitioner Psychologists module which incorporates a range of PDP activities and dedicated PDP related assessments.

 Student support and guidance